scipk/AE403-BAM/Documentation/Parham_BAM_Setup_SOP.md

 > **Why `-nobb`?** There is a known bug in Colosseum's `simSpawnObject` RPC binding
 > for Unreal 5 that causes the baseball asset spawn to fail with
 > `rpc::rpc_error during call`.
 The `-nobb` flag disables the baseball and runs
 > the drone-only visualization.
-To enable the baseball, a patch to Colosseum's
+See the "Known Issues" table below for more detail
-> `RpcLibServerBase.cpp` is required -- contact daniel.r.hill@nasa.gov for details.
+> on fixing this.

 **Expected output:**
 ```